-If you are already conscious about your health and performance, or looking to start, you have probably been told to improve your diet.
+If you are already conscious about your health and performance, you've probably been told all about the importance of your diet.

-When I first started my own health and fitness journey, I assumed that meant cutting out fast food and sugary drinks, and start eating more chicken breasts with some veggies.
+When I first started my own health and fitness journey, I assumed that meant cutting out fast food & sugary drinks, and to start eating more chicken breasts with veggies.

-This caused me to cut back on calories from all the junk I had been consuming, while drinking more water.
+This caused me to cut back on calories from all the junk I had been consuming, while drinking more water ... which is not a bad place to start!

 Now that definitely isn’t wrong, in fact those are some really good starting tips.
-But one thing I want to stress the importance of is that this isn’t just about consuming the right amount of calories or “MACROnutrients”.
+But one thing I want to stress is the importance of consuming the right amount of calories or “MACROnutrients”.

 A commonly overlooked aspect of being healthier is the proper intake of “MICROnutrients."
 These are a game changer when it comes to being healthier, performing better, losing fat, and even gaining muscle.

-Lacking on micros or macros will leave you deficient on what your body needs to operate properly, which can cause your results to slow down ... whether it is losing body fat, building muscle, or just being healthier overall.
+Lacking on micros or macros will leave you deficient on what your body needs to operate properly, which can cause your results to slow down ... whether those results may be losing body fat, building muscle, or just being healthier overall.

-So simply put, both play vital roles in our overall health and understanding those roles can be a key in improving your health AND results.
+So simply put, both play vital roles in your overall health.
+Understanding those roles can be a key in improving your health AND results.

 Vitamins, minerals and other trace elements are all called micronutrients ... whereas carbohydrates, fats, and proteins are called macronutrients.

-Vitamins, minerals, and trace elements are considered to be micronutrients, because they are needed by the body in small amounts (milligram amounts and sometimes microgram amounts).
+Vitamins, minerals, and trace elements are considered to be micronutrients, because your body needs them in small amounts (milligram amounts and sometimes even microgram amounts).

 What is a milligram?